kenanyasinsarigul/.Net_G-Code_Integration_Of_An_Industrial_Robot_And_Barcode_Scanner_For_Automatic_Task_Selection/README.md

 <strong>Arctic S.A.
 Gaeşti / Romania - Erasmus Internship Project & Ljubljana University Mechanical Engineering Erasmus Programme Bachelor Thesis (2018 / 2019)</strong>

-Description of the project : Do the special operation as like as logo sticking, packaging and etc. by seperating the brand of the finished assembled refrigerators in the production line by the universal robot and sick barcode scanner which communicated by c# programming language which is entegrated to the production line.
+<strong>Description of the project :</strong> Do the special operation as like as logo sticking, packaging and etc. by seperating
+the brand of the finished assembled refrigerators in the production line by the universal robot and sick barcode scanner which communicated by c# programming language which is entegrated to the production line.
 (PLC, C# Tcp functions,